 Interface Cable Pin Out

-On the diagram above is all the information needed to make the cable.
+The information needed to make the cable is on the diagram above.
 The upper left shows the wire connection.
 The writing in red shows the data from the two manuals.
-These codes are used in band data interface cables.
+All data cables use these codes.

 The DB9 connector with cable I ordered did not have the wire ends marked so I had to trace them with a multi meter.
 If you purchase the same cable here, the wire colors and above chart will work without having to trace them.